 Backwoods bum with a big heart, I’m more in my element on a trail than in an office.
 In fact, I have some difficulty finding my place in this modern world and that’s why I prefer to be in nature.
 The world seems so much simpler, so much more beautiful when I’m running in the woods.

 I’m an amateur trail runner with a little competitive edge who’s trying to use his passion for trail running to contribute positively to his community.

 In order to do so, I’m volunteering during races, writing articles for Distances+, taking care of their newsletter and supporting different causes like the “On the Tip of the Toes Foundation” (for whom I’m an athlete-ambassador) through my races and running adventures.

-What was your original plan this spring and why (objectives/key races)?
+What were your original objectives this spring (key races/PBs)?

 How has your current training been affected (no access to pool/gym/no friends to run with)?